Exclusive Interview with Zmiya Mochoruk 30/08 /2010

 Q: Do you get caught up in that darkness emotionally when

-you tattoo/paint or do you keep that separate?
+you tattoo/paint or you keep that separate?

 A: I think that there is a separation there, but I think that it